jpolskicom/vRange/README.md

 ### Ussage

-Just import component into your component.
+Just import module into your component.
 Build in styles are not required, but without any styling component will not work as expected.

 ```